agsb/immu/Details.md

 ## What more ?

-    How to relocate the references within vocabularies ?

-    How to manage the linked vocabularies ?
+    How to :

-    How to import and export compiled vocabularies ?
+    Import and export compiled vocabularies ?
+Text Well Format, ihex.

-    How to verify the integrity of shared vocabularies ?
+    Verify the integrity of shared vocabularies ?
+Complex Hashs, SHA256.

-    How to verify the authenticity of shared vocabularies ?
+    Verify the authenticity of shared vocabularies ?
+Public Signatures, PGP keys.

+    Relocate the references within vocabularies ?

+    Manage the linked vocabularies ?

 ## Conclusion

 I see Forth as a model of the RNA-DNA type.
 The inner interpreter acts as RNA and dictionaries act as DNA.